Postman

 POSTCARD PRINTER & PUBLISHER RESEARCH

 Regular TPA readers are familiar with this column.
-As this is read also by newcomers, I am presenting some common, general topics under this heading.
-Let’s start with postcard novelties.
-With the ongoing postcard boom, publishers were forced to produce more and more new designs to meet customers requirements and to be ahead of competitors.
-Furthermore from about 1898 on numerous persons/firms registered (D.R.G.M.) postcard novelties of various make/design.
-Some did it - but the majority not.
+As this is read also by newcomers, I am presenting some common, general topics, too.
+Let’s start with Postcard Novelties.
+With the ongoing postcard boom, publishers were forced to produce more and more new designs within shorter intervals to meet customers requirements, be ahead of competitors.
+Furthermore from about 1898 on numerous persons/firms registered (D.R.G.M. in Germany) postcard novelties of various make/material/design.
+Some new designs made it - but the majority not.

 Postcard_finds_curio

 Clever publishers soon made use of the minimum and maximum sizes allowed to be mailed under postcard postage rate.
-But this not enough, so-called giant cards were issued.
+But that wasn’t all, so-called giant cards were issued.
 These had to be sent under letter postage rate.
 The earliest sample I know of is a series of cards published and printed by Knackstedt & Naether, Hamburg, on occasion of the visit of the German emperor to Palestine in 1898.
-Cards measure 220 x 148 mm.
+Cards measured 220 x 148 mm.

-Another popular postcard novelty were panorama views, usually 2 - 4 regular cards in one piece and fold-out design.
-They required twice postcard postage or letter rate.
+Another popular postcard novelty were Panorama Cards, usually 2 - 4 regular cards in one piece and fold-out design.
+They required double postcard postage or letter rate.
 But there are city panorama cards not as fold-out but in one piece, like the series by Dr. Trenkler & Co, Leipzig.
 Measurements: 358 x 128 mm and to be mailed under Printed Matter rate.
 Did they arrive without damage?
 Well, I believe that postmen surely hated them.

-More common were smaller designs, sometimes called “micro-cards”.
-The smallest sizes acceptable for postcard rate was about 75 x 120 mm in Germany according my actual knowledge.
-Smaller cards had to be mailed as Printed Matter, not only in Germany as some finds show.
+More common were smaller designs, occasionally offered under the name “micro-cards”.
+The smallest size acceptable for postcard rate was about 75 x 120 mm in Germany according my actual knowledge.
+Smaller size cards had to be mailed as Printed Matter, not only in Germany but elsewhere too as some finds show.

 Gott_nytt_ar